ovotech/bit-node-tools/packages/kafka-avro-cli/README.md

-  --config, -c       Path to the configuration file [default: "kac.config.json"] --help             Show help                                         [boolean] --group            Consumer Group Id         [default: a prefixed random name] --tail             Keep listening after all messages consumed
+  --config, -c       Path to the configuration file [default: "kac.config.json"] --help             Show help                                         [boolean] --group            Consumer Group Id         [default: a prefixed random name] --latest           Start listening from the latest offsets
+                                                      [boolean] [default: false]
+  --tail             Keep listening after all messages consumed
                                                       [boolean] [default: false]
   --output-file, -o  Save the results into a file, that can later be used to